JoeSpizz/Purring-Wolverine-Home/README.md

 # A PURRING WOLVERINE HOME PAGE
  ## Made with React, hosted with Netlify and Supabase

  This 'app' is simply a homepage for my ASMR YouTube channel.
-[A Purring Wolverine](https://www.youtube.com/channel/UCa-v-Az44bcKKbx2o1ioOgQ)
+[A Purring Wolverine](https://www.youtube.com/channel/UCa-v-Az44bcKKbx2o1ioOgQ).
+The logo for A Purring Wolverine was created by [Liam_Fukuda](https://www.instagram.com/liam_fukuda/?hl=en).

  CSS/HTML for the "active titles" comes from Umar Farooq, [AUYK Font](https://codepen.io/umarcbs/pen/oNYePEj), that I heavily edited to fit the site. \
  Note: Any code (CSS or otherwise) not specifically mentioned as written by someone else was written by me